 As was widely anticipated, New York saw the filing of more than 400 suits within days of the one-year window opening.
 And, just after midnight on December 1, 2019, approximately forty lawsuits were filed under the law in New Jersey.
 Given the breadth of the statute and the ability for victims to now bring civil lawsuits for events that may go back decades, we anticipate the number of lawsuits to grow substantially in both states.

-O’Toole Scrivo is uniquely equipped to address lawsuits arising from these new laws.
+O’Toole Scrivo, LLC is uniquely equipped to address lawsuits arising from these new laws.
 Managing Partner Thomas P. Scrivo will be a panelist at Perrin Conferences program Coverage and Litigation Issues Surrounding Sexual Harassment, Assault and Abuse Claims on January 29, 2020.
-Managing Partner Kevin O’Toole, Steven Weiner, Joseph McGlone, Laura Studwell, Jessica Carroll, and numerous other attorneys at O’Toole Scrivo have experience defending civil lawsuits containing allegations of sexual abuse on behalf of both insurance carriers and private defendants.
-Also, among those various relevant matters, O’Toole Scrivo attorneys Dennis Carletta and Andrew Gimigliano successfully completed an internal compliance review and audit for an entity in relation to the New Jersey Attorney General’s task force.
+Managing Partner Kevin O’Toole, Steven Weiner, Joseph McGlone, Laura Studwell, Jessica Carroll, and numerous other attorneys at O’Toole Scrivo, LLC have experience defending civil lawsuits containing allegations of sexual abuse on behalf of both insurance carriers and private defendants.
+Also, among those various relevant matters, O’Toole Scrivo, LLC attorneys Dennis Carletta and Andrew Gimigliano successfully completed an internal compliance review and audit for an entity in relation to the New Jersey Attorney General’s task force.

 About O’Toole Scrivo, LLC